-If you're having problems with your central heating or hot water system, follow the advice below.
+If you're having problems with your central heating or hot water system, follow this advice.

 No heating